Pomax/are-we-flying/docs/index.md

 In order to run an auto pilot, we're going to need to set up some code that actually "runs" the auto pilot, and then expose some of that functionality over the network, which requires (unsurprisingly) some new files, and some updates to old files.

+### The server side of our autopilot

-Let's start with the autopilot code itself, but without any specific autopilot code implemented, since we'll be doing that as we run through this chapter.
-We'll put this file in `src/api/autopilot/autopilot.js`:
+Let's start with the autopilot code itself, but without any specific piloting logic implemented, since we'll be doing that as we run through this chapter.
+We'll put this file in `src/autopilot/autopilot.js`:

 ```javascript
 import { AP_VARIABLES } from "./utils/ap-variables.js";